ulises1229/Computaci-nI-2021-1/practicas/2_Complejidad/Practica2_Complejidad.md

 y
 ------
 resultado <- 1
-for i form 1 to y:
+for i from 1 to y:
   resultado <- resultado * x
 return resultado
 ```